Jvheaney/ru-social/README.md

 Finally, it was time to submit it to Google and Apple.

 ### App Store Approvals
+If you ever released an app, you know this step all to well; there is always something wrong with something you did and it must be fixed before they can even bare to test it.
+Or, maybe, they typed the password in the email field and email in the password field (honestly happened to me).
+There's always something that goes wrong at this point, and given that it was now March 27, we really didn't have time for much to go wrong.

+After a few back and forth submissions to both Apple and Google for various stupid reasons, Apple finally gave us the greenlight.

+It was now just Google.
+Google, the app store that had software verify the binary was now holding us up.
+Great.

+We waited, and waited, and seriously considered releasing the app without Android.

+But finally, Google pulled through.
+At what felt like the eleventh hour, they approved our app.
+It was now around 7pm on March 29th; the day that is now known as the day RU Mine launched.

 ### Night of the Release
+I was in my bedroom when I got the notification that the Play Store accepted our binary.
+I quickly passed on the news to my partner and asked if he thought we were ready.

+We gave it one more walkthru, and the we released it to the world.

+Within the first hour we had 700 users on the app, and it was climbing fast.
+Critical mass was a success.

+I had my screen open with my server metrics and the logs for the application server.
+It was absolutely flying by, you couldn't make anything out even if you tried.

+We had a small issue: things felt slow and sluggish.
+So slow and sluggish that some people were clicking buttons multiple times which sent bad data to the application server, just to be rejected and asked to complete this same call again.
+Server loads were fine, what was going on?

+I cleared off other applications running on the server as best as I could, but RU Mine was going through it's first performance bottleneck squeeze.

 <p align="center" float="left">
   <img src="https://user-images.githubusercontent.com/40678238/202981354-6c18b045-09b4-47db-94f5-e58657e06174.png" height=300 />